richinex/pymultieis/README.md

 ## Examples

-Detailed tutorials on other aspects of ``pymultieis`` can be found in [Examples](https://github.com/richinex/pymultieis/tree/main/docs/source/examples).
+Jupyter notebooks which cover several aspects of ``pymultieis`` can be found in [Examples](https://github.com/richinex/pymultieis/tree/main/docs/source/examples).

 ## Documentation